Rainyan/sourcemod-nt-spec-quicktarget/README.md

 Supported values: 0 and 1.
 You can set these commands in the game console.

 - _sm_cookies spec_autorotate 0/1_ — Whether to automatically rotate the camera towards the spectated target's orientation.
 Auto rotation is currently supported with the _sm*spec_last*..._ binds, and when using mouse1/2 to select spectator targets.
+Default: 1.
 - _sm_cookies spec_newround_ghost 0/1_ — Whether to automatically spectate the ghost spawn position on new rounds.
+Default: 0.
 - _sm_cookies spec_newround_ghost_no_fade 0/1_ — By default, the _spec_newround_ghost_ option will apply a short fade-from-black to hide the visual of the ghost spawning from thin air.
 This cookies controls whether to disable that fade effect.
+Default: 0.

 ### Float cookies